aspark003/ML_portfolio/dbscan/ReadMe.md

-# DBSCAN – Unsupervised Anomaly Detection
+-----DBSCAN – Unsupervised - Noise / Cluster

-This project explores **unsupervised anomaly detection** using **DBSCAN** on a csv file.
+This project explores **unsupervised anomaly detection** using **DBSCAN** on a CSV dataset.

-The goal is to understand:
+The goal is to understand how DBSCAN behaves with respect to:
-- DBSCAN identifies anomalies as *noise*
+- identifying anomalies as *noise*
-- DBSCAN(eps=0.5, min_samples=6, metric='minkowski', p=2, algorithm='auto', n_jobs=-1)
-  - Higher then 0.5 merged all noise's to normal
-  - No hugh difference updating min_samples
-  - Manhattan / Euclidean = Not much difference
+- sensitivity to `eps`, `min_samples`, and distance metrics

+----- Dependencies

+- pandas
+- numpy
+- scikit-learn
+- matplotlib

+----- Configuration used
+--------------PYTHON---------------
+DBSCAN(eps=0.5,min_samples=6,metric='minkowski',p=2,algorithm='auto',n_jobs=-1)

-## What’s implemented
+----- What’s implemented

 - Pandas / NumPy data handling
 - Preprocessing pipeline: